 In 2001, McDormand costarred in the Coen brothers' The Man Who Wasn't There, opposite Billy Bob Thornton and James Gandolfini.
 Over the ensuing years she continued to be featured in films from a variety of genres, including Something's Gotta Give (2003), Aeon Flux (2005), Friends With Money (2006), Miss Pettigrew Lives for a Day (2008) and Moonrise Kingdom (2012).
 She also earned her fourth acting Oscar nomination for her supporting role as the miner Glory in 2005's North Country, starring Charlize Theron.

 In 2014, McDormand starred as the titular character in the HBO miniseries Olive Kitteridge.
 Directed by Lisa Cholodenko and executive produced by McDormand, the series was adapted from the 2008 Elizabeth Strout novel of the same name which won the Pulitzer Prize.
 The story chronicles the lives of a high school teacher, her spouse and the denizens of their New England town.
 The acclaimed production ultimately won seven Emmys, including prizes for direction and Outstanding Limited Series, with McDormand earning the lead actress award.

-In 2017, McDormand again displayed her capacity for carrying offbeat fare with her turn in the black comedy Three Billboards Outside Ebbing, Missouri.
+In 2017, McDormand again displayed her capacity for carrying offbeat fare with her turn as a mother seeking justice for her murdered daughter in Three Billboards Outside Ebbing, Missouri.
 The film was a big winner at the Golden Globes in January 2018, with McDormand taking home the prize for Best Performance by an Actress in a Motion Picture – Drama.
-Later in the month, she learned she had also been nominated for an Academy Award.

 We strive for accuracy and fairness.
 If you see something that doesn't look right, contact us!